 Below is the text transcript from the infographic:

-$1 Dollar Bill – George Washington – The first U.S. President & Founding Father, George Washington was first put on the dollar bill in 1869- Seven years after the bill was put into print.
+$1 Dollar Bill – George Washington – Elected first President of the United States February 4, 1789 – Founding Father, George Washington was first put on the dollar bill in 1869 – Seven years after the bill was put into print.
 The average dollar bill’s lifespan is just 18 months due to heavy wear and tear.

 $2 Dollar Bill – Thomas Jefferson – One of the Declaration of independence authors, Jefferson has been on this bill since 1869.
 The U.S. government has launched several failed campaigns to increase its popularity since the early 1900s.

 $5 Dollar Bill – Abraham Lincoln – The 16th U.S. President, Lincoln is widely credited with ending slavery and saving the Union and has appeared on this bill since 1914.
 In 1964 the phrase “In God We Trust” was added to the bill.